 This answer depends on if the chicken is raw or cooked.
 Raw chicken bones are okay for a Goldendoodle to eat.
-If the cooked chicken the bones can becomes brittle, which can cause it to splinter.
+Cooked chicken bones can become brittle, which can cause them to splinter.

 If a bone splinters, it can injure the dog seriously and, in some cases, be life-threatening.

 This is true of any bone, lamb, beef, pork, or chicken, any bone that is cooked has the potential to become dangerous when a dog ingests it.
 If eating bones is something the dog appreciates, raw bones it is.

 While eating a nutritional diet is the foundation of any healthy lifestyle, chicken is always a healthy choice for dogs or humans.

 This protein is lean and easy for Goldendoodles to digest, which promotes good health and long life.
 Aside from that, there are numerous ways to offer this protein while keeping it entertaining to the Goldendoodles palette.

 Can anyone say homemade chicken biscuits or corny-pup chicken?